bootstrap-vue-next/bootstrap-vue-next/apps/docs/src/reference/components/dropdown.md

 ### Floating Strategy

 By default, the floating element will render using _absolute_.
 You can change this using the `strategy` prop.
-The only other option is `fixed`
+The only other option is `fixed`.

 <HighlightCard>
   <b-dropdown v-model="show13" text="Strategy fixed" strategy="fixed" class="me-2">